All right, it's time to learn how to link to another page. So let's start out by seeing what

 <img src="next.jpg" />

-OK, now we are going to close the link tag at the end of the image tag, so that the image tag is between the opening and closing link tags, like this:
+OK, now we are going to close the link tag at the end of the image tag, so that the

 <a href="http://www.pageresource.com">